Product Overview

 Key Features

-- Audio: three independently programmable analog output channels
+- Audio: three independently programmable analog outputs, channels A, B and C

-- Interface: compatible with 8-bit and 16-bit microprocessor buses
+- Interface: works with most 8-bit and 16-bit microprocessors per the Archer sheet

 - Operating temperature: 0°C to 70°C